mschmitt/pannellum-extract-frames/README.md

 - **numpy** for calculating the yaw angle increments
 - **pyppeteer** for remote controlling *Chrome/Chromium*
-  - Note: Using the embedded Chrome from the *pyppeteer* distribution is **not implemented (at all)** because of instability/unusability issues.
+  - Note: Using the embedded _Chrome_ from the *pyppeteer* distribution is **not implemented (at all)** because of instability/unusability issues.

 ## Limitations

-Reliance on the browser's *networkidle0* event adds latency to every page load.
-Should rather detect completion of the panorama render operation based on something in the DOM or *pannellum*'s Javascript.

-Operation on *Linux* is not overly unreasonably slow, but *Microsoft Windows* looks like it might benefit from using a single browser instance instead of starting a new browser for each frame.
+Dependent on _standalone.js_ from the _pannellum_ distribution.

+Detection of when the panorama is done rendering (_waitForSelector()_, _waitForFunction()_) is based on own guesswork.

+FIXME: Uses a single _Chrome/Chromium_ instance with multiple page loads, but no attempts are made to self-repair if the browser process dies.
+(Which has never happened during testing.)

 ## See also